Scientific American, Overshoot

 This progression created a balance of warning and possibility.
 The left-hand side introduced the concept step by step, guiding the reader from familiar metrics to the less intuitive dynamics of Overshoot.
 The right-hand side mapped consequences: irreversible, delayed, and reversible damages.
 The composition closed with open questions that point toward the societal choices ahead.

 The double spread is the result of a co-design process.
 Andy Reisinger and the core scientific team played a central role in shaping the message.
 Jen Christiansen and the Scientific American team brought their editorial expertise and deep understanding of the magazine’s readership.
-At InfoDesignLab, we worked across narrative structure, visual language, and the craft of annotation, acting as facilitators of a process that had to reconcile multiple perspectives.
+At InfoDesignLab, we worked across narrative structure, visual language, and the craft of design assets, illustrations, annotations, acting also as facilitators of a process that had to reconcile multiple perspectives.

-Among the visuals, one of the most distinctive is the figure of multiple overlapping lines, first developed in the Annual Reviews project.
-This graphic becomes a metaphor: the journey through overshoot is not a single decision but rather a complex path with different motivations and pressures pulling in multiple directions.
+Among the atoms, one of the most distinctive is the one of multiple overlapping lines, first developed in the Annual Reviews project.
+This visual is a metaphor: the journey through overshoot is not a single decision but rather a complex path with different motivations and pressures pulling in multiple directions.

 Next